Three men guided millions through horror of Sept. 11, 2001

 “It was clear that it was an attack on America,” says Marcy McGinnis, who was in charge of breaking news at CBS that day.
 “You want the most experienced person in that chair because they bring so much.
 They bring all of their life experience, they bring all of their anchoring experience.”

 It’s hard to convey the confusion and anxiety they stepped into.
-At point Brokaw wondered aloud whether damage to the towers would be so severe they would have to be taken down.
+At one point Brokaw wondered aloud whether damage to the towers would be so severe they would have to be taken down.
 Yet viewers could see that, moments earlier, most of one tower had already collapsed.

 Things were happening too quickly to keep up.